-“The greatest compliment I receive as a midwife is when a woman tells me she achieved something she didn’t think she capable of.”
+“There is no greater satisfaction as a midwife than a woman who tells me she achieved something she didn’t think she was capable of.”

-Dr. Lauren Olvera, CNM, DNP joined the Allen Birthing Center practice in early 2017, and now serves as Clinical Director of the expanded Allen Midwifery & Family Wellness.
+Dr. Lauren Olvera, DNP, CNM joined the Allen Birthing Center practice in early 2018, and now serves as Clinical Director of the expanded Allen Midwifery & Family Wellness.

 “I discovered my love of caring for women while working as a labor & delivery nurse.
 I experienced midwifery care for the first time during my 3rd and 4th pregnancies, which inspired my desire to pursue graduate midwifery education myself.
 Being a ‘doctor midwife’ is the culmination of my life’s work, and I enjoy holistically caring for women during pregnancy and across the lifespan.”

-Dr. Lauren is a Dallas native, and lives in North Texas with her husband and 4 children.
-She received her Bachelor of Science in Nursing (BSN) degree from Baylor University and practiced as a labor and delivery nurse for several years before returning to Baylor to complete her Doctor of Nursing Practice (DNP) degree in Nurse-Midwifery.
+Dr. Lauren is a Dallas native and received her Bachelor of Science in Nursing (BSN) degree from Baylor University.
+She practiced as a labor and delivery nurse for many years before returning to Baylor to complete her Doctor of Nursing Practice (DNP) degree in Nurse-Midwifery.
 After completing her midwifery education, she practiced as a CNM in the hospital environment with a large, high-volume OB/GYN group.
-In addition to clinical practice, Lauren is a member of the DNP nurse-midwifery faculty at Baylor University, and serves on various national committees of the American College of Nurse-Midwives (ACNM).
+In addition to clinical practice, Lauren is a member of the DNP nurse-midwifery faculty at Baylor University, and has served on various national committees of the American College of Nurse-Midwives (ACNM).
+She has also served as an expert consultant for the Texas Health and Human Services Commission, and acts as a freelance medical content writer for one the top international reproductive and sexual health apps.

 “Oftentimes, a provider’s most challenging task is knowing when not to intervene, but to simply be patient and hold space for normal birth.”